 The CASP Framework process requires mutual responsibility and accountability of all staff involved.
 This should include the individual practitioner, their manager(s) and the professional representative for that discipline.
-The process is prospective and includes setting objectives, preparing the agreed evidence within the practitioner's portfolio, and presenting achievements at the annual performance review meeting.
-However, the setting of objectives may take into consideration work that has been initiated within a reasonable timeframe of the objectives being set as long as objectives remain current to service need/service development and of benefit to professional development.
+The process is prospective and includes setting objectives, preparing the agreed evidence within the practitioner's portfolio, presenting associated evidence either on completion or in an agreed time frame, and final review of achievement of agreed CASP objectives.
+However, the setting of objectives may take into consideration retrospective work that has been initiated within a reasonable timeframe of the objectives being set as long as objectives remain current to service need/service development and of benefit to professional development.
 The practitioner being appraised is responsible for meeting their own tasks and highlighting issues with their manager that may impact on their ability to complete activities within agreed timelines.
 If this does not occur the salary progression process could be discontinued at that time, although the annual performance review process will be completed.